sbutler/aws-bastion-terraform/README.md

 - Host Intrusion Detection (ossec) and optionally CrowdStrike Falcon.
 Repeated failed login attempts will cause an IP to be banned.
-- Advanced Networking: an ElasticIP (EIP) will automatically be assigned to newly launched hosts when they are ready, and hosts support additional Elastic Network Interfaces (ENI) with custom routes.
+- Advanced Networking: an ElasticIP (EIP) will automatically be assigned to newly launched hosts when they are ready, hosts support additional Elastic Network Interfaces (ENI) with custom routes, and mounting of Elastic Filesystems (EFS).
 - Duo Push integration for SSH Password authentication.
+- AWS Systems Manager for patch compliance.

 Bastion hosts are designed to be temporary, and configuration changes or AWS cloud events can cause a running one to be terminated and a new one launched.